Wage Calculator

 Personal contributions (tax-deductible)After lodging a valid Notice of Intent with your fund

-Example: Your employer pays 12% SG on an $80,000 salary = $9,600 in employer contributions.
-That leaves $20,400 remaining in your concessional cap for salary sacrifice or personal deductible contributions.
+Your employer pays 12% SG on an $80,000 salary = $9,600 in employer contributions.
+That leaves $20,400 of your concessional cap for salary sacrifice or personal deductible contributions.

 Non-concessional contributions cap

-The non-concessional contributions (NCC) cap for 2025–2026 is $120,000 per year.
-These are after-tax contributions — you have already paid income tax on this money, so it enters the fund tax-free.
+The non-concessional contributions (NCC) cap is $120,000 per year for 2025–2026.
+These are after-tax contributions — you have already paid income tax on the money, so it enters the fund tax-free.

 Bring-forward rule

-If you are under 75 and your total super balance (TSB) is below $2.00 million at 30 June of the prior year, you can bring forward up to two future years of NCC cap.
-This allows a lump sum of up to $360,000 over three years.
+If you are under 75 and your total super balance (TSB) is below $2.00 million at 30 June of the prior year, you can bring forward up to two future years of NCC cap — a lump sum of up to $360,000 over three years.

 Under $1.76 million$360,000 (full bring-forward)